Visualizing crime data at scale

 One of the many sources of data available to the police is their RMS – or Records Management System.
 It’s often the core repository, containing details crimes, individuals, officers and vehicles, etc.

 In recent years, many agencies have made some of their RMS data available to the public – a great resource for anyone interested in law enforcement activity.
-Obviously, identifying details are stripped out, but there’s still enough data to build a valuable graph visualization.
+Obviously, identifying details are stripped out, but there’s still enough for us to demonstrate visualizing crime data at scale.

 One example of this is the City of Boston’s open data hub, detailing real-life crime incidents in the city.